Guest007/Rosenfox/About-config_Short_manual_en-US.md

 - PLUGINS (FLASH, JAVA)

 Deny plugins.
 A plugin is a piece of software that displays internet content that Firefox is not designed to display.
-This usually includes video, audio, online games and presentations that are made in patented (proprietary, non-free) formats: Adobe Flash, Apple QuickTime, Microsoft Silverlight; special software for download (uTorrent, Free Download manager).
+This usually includes video, audio, online games and presentations that are made in patented (proprietary, non-free) formats: Adobe Flash, Apple QuickTime, Microsoft Silverlight; special software for download.

 Plugin's policy.
 To deny all, set:

     plugin.default.state=0
+    plugins.update.url=
+    pfs.datasource.url=

+Firefox mobile:

+media.plugins.enabled=false  (Android)
+plugin.disable=true  (Android)

 https://support.mozilla.org/en-US/questions/1002509